 Dereck Barr-Pulliam is an Assistant Professor in the School of Accountancy within the University of Louisville’s College of Business.
 He earned a PhD from the University of Mississippi in 2014 and spent five years on the faculty at the University of Wisconsin-Madison prior to arriving at UofL.
-He is a certified public accountant and a certified internal auditor.
-He spent the majority of his time in professional practice as an internal auditor for Federal Express in both its domestic and international operations.
+He is a certified public accountant and a certified internal auditor and spent six years in professional practice prior to beginning his doctoral studies.

 - PhD (Accountancy) University of Mississippi, 2014